jbakse/cairn_blog/docs/_posts/2017-03-19-medium-to-blender.md

 	</div>
 </div>

-If you bring the raw export into blender, it won't look quite right.
-[image of problem] This is because the normals on the mesh created by Medium are not normalized.
+If you bring the raw export directly into Blender, you will notice there is something wrong with the normals.
+The mesh normals exported from Medium are not normalized.
 We can use Meshlab to fix this.

-Medium is a terrible name to google for.
-When Medium came out it wasn't easy to find documentation, however you can now get the manual on the Medium homepage and the forums are quite active.
+It is actually a simple fix, but it took some trial and error to figure out.

+This is because Medium is a terrible name to google for.
+Not only is there the blogging platform, but there is also the hit CBS television show and about 2 billion  other things according to Google.
+Things have improved since Medium came out, but I've found the best place to find good information has been on the [Medium forums](https://forums.oculus.com/community/categories/medium).

 <div class="floatbreak"></div>
 ## Cleaning up with Meshlab